theskyinflames/dockerLightningTalk/README.md

 ## Start the presentation:

 This presentation uses the [present tool](https://godoc.org/golang.org/x/tools/present) from Go.
-You to install it and do:
+You must install it and do:

 ```sh
   dockerLightningTalk git:(master) ✗ present